Young Actors Summer Institute (YASI)

 Extended day: $300 additional

 Financial Aid is available.
 Students must register for the program to be considered for financial aid.
-Fill out the application here.
+For more information, please contact email@example.com.

 Note: a $300 non-refundable deposit is due upon registration ($50 for financial aid students).
 No refunds are made for dismissal, absence, withdrawal, or delayed attendance.